pi-base/data/spaces/uncountable-discrete-ordinal-space/README.md

-Considered as #44 ("Uncountable Discrete Ordinal Space") in {{doi:10.1007\/978-1-4612-6290-9_6}}.
+Defined as counterexample #44 ("Uncountable Discrete Ordinal Space") in {{doi:10.1007\/978-1-4612-6290-9_6}}.
 Homeomorphic to {{pibase:S000003}}.